-Our hard hitting criminal defense lawyers have the experience and firepower necessary to level the playing field.
+Our hard hitting court martial defense lawyers have the experience and firepower necessary to level the playing field in your military case.

 We aggressively defend Army, Air Force, Navy, and Marine Corps servicemembers worldwide.
 We fight court martial cases throughout the United States, Europe (Germany, Italy, Spain, Sicily, England, Greenland, Turkey), the Middle East (Kuwait, Qatar, Bahrain), and the Pacific (Korea, Hawaii, Japan, Guam).
 We represent military clients that are under investigation by CID, OSI, and NCIS with the objective of avoiding criminal charges.
 Founded and led by Michael Waddington, our firm is one of the most experienced and successful military law firms in the world.